Published on Mar 15, 2022

 - Brush your teeth

 - Complete your food.

 How do I limit my kid’s screen time in summer?

 Here are a few ideas to limit kid’s screen time in summer:

 - Allow using digital devices only in specific areas of your home.

 - Give them daily fun challenges.

 - Set a good example.

-What is the average screen time for teens in 2021?
+What is the average screen time for Kids in 2020?

-Apart from using the device for school works, teens use 7 hours and 22 minutes.
+Apart from using the device for schoolwork,kids use additional 7 hours and 22 minutes time on their gadgets.
 Most of the time, they spend their time on social media sites like TikTok, Facebook, Instagram, Snapchat, etc.